JacksonDynamics/My-Digital-Flashcards/README.md

 A FrontEnd web application to create decks of flashcards, which can store these created decks into an api, and upon request, retrieve them to be studied.

 ## Features
-1. Allows for creation of decks to categorize study subjects
+1. Allows for creation of individual decks and to name and categorize subjects
-2. Allows for the creation of several cards in a deck with front and back pages
+2. Allows for the creation of several cards within each individual deck, which includes a front and back side
+3. Once decks and cards are created with a minimum of 3 cards in a deck, allows user to implement a study view
-3. Users can delete both decks and cards
+4. Users can delete both decks and cards

 ## Tech
 Rendering of a full-stack study tool application using React, React hooks and stateful components.
 Built website routing using React Router and made Fetch API calls using RESTful design principles.